simonlindgren/mistral-unslothify/README.md

 Maybe surprisingly, in spite of a model such as for example Mistral 7B having seven billion parameters, the number of domain examples needed to fine-tune it can often be relatively small (see, for example, the widely cited paper on LLMs being ['few-shot learners'](https://arxiv.org/abs/2005.14165)).
 This is because large models like Mistral have a robust foundation of general language understanding, and the fine-tuning acts more like a focused nudge refining what the model already knows, rather than starting from scratch.

 As an example here, we have the file `domain.jsonl` with 500 text items to fine-tune the model for.
-All examples are about Swedish meatballs, so the model will become specifically tailored to text-based tasks around those.
+All examples are about Swedish meatballs, so the model will become better at carrying out text-based tasks around those.

 #### NOTE
 This whole thing must be run on GPU.
 Either on a local machine with Nvidia/Cuda properly installed, on Google Colab with a free GPU runtime (even though they quickly run out), or any other cloud machine where the `!nvcc --version` cell below checks out ✅.
 Options include `brev.dev` and `vast.ai`.